 In this brand new series, Rob will be answering questions that have been put to him by his clients, students and fellow property investors.
-This week’s video sees his answer to Ravi who wants to know whether it would be better to invest his deposit pot into one property or spread it across two properties when his aim is to manage his investment(s) as a landlord.
+This week’s video sees his answer to Ravi who wants to know whether it would be better to invest his deposit pot into one property or spread it across two.

 The answer to this is that it will depend on your overall strategy, your approach to risk and your tenant profile.
 Managing one property can save on maintenance and management costs but leave you more exposed, whereas managing two properties can potentially incur more costs but spread that risk out a bit.